Hydraulic compressor

+A hydraulic compressor is a means of compressing air using hydraulic energy.
+There are two very different types of machines referred to as hydraulic compressors.

+One type is a mechanical air compressor that is driven by a hydraulic motor.
+It is a method of converting hydraulic power to pneumatic power.
+This type of hydraulic compressor is used in various applications where hydraulic power is already available and a relatively small amount of compressed air is needed, as it is not very efficient compared to an electrically driven compressor.

+The other type of hydraulic compressor uses the potential and kinetic energy of a stream of water to entrain air and carry it to a separating chamber at a higher pressure where the air accumulates above the water, and the water is allowed to drain.
+The system has few, if any, moving parts, and is also inefficient, so it is used where the kinetic or potential energy of water is cheaply available.

 Design

-Features

-The feature of the hydraulic compressor is the ability to perform isothermal compression without any moving parts, making it more reliable and having low maintenance costs.
-A hydraulic pump is used to push air through a vertical pipe, called the downcomer pipe.
+The advantage of a hydraulic compressor of the second type is the ability to perform isothermal compression without any moving parts, making it relatively reliable and having low maintenance costs.
+A flow of water is used to entrain air and carry it downward through a pipe, called the downcomer pipe.
 Air is sucked into the water flow by the static pressure differential.
-As the air goes down the pipe, the pressure rises, producing air compression.
-The stilling chamber is designed to obtain low flow velocity, thus allowing the air bubbles to separate from the water.
-The compressed air leaves the chamber through another vertical pipe, called the raiser pipe.
+As the mixture of air and water goes down the pipe, the pressure rises.
+The mixture enters the stilling chamber, which is designed to reduce flow velocity, allowing the air bubbles to separate from the water by buoyancy.
+The compressed air leaves the chamber through another vertical pipe, called the raiser pipe, and the water leaves through a submerged drain near the bottom of the stilling chamber.

-Problems

 The main issue with these compressors is the development of the scale and dimensions of the chamber (compressed air storage).
 The price of the chamber can be more costly than the installation itself, depending on the size.
 Despite the relatively high cost of energy, the hydraulic compressor uses significantly less electricity and increases the production of renewable energy resources.